Sol-Rev/PDF-Data-Extractor/README.md

 # PDF Data Extractor

 A Python-based tool for extracting structured data from PDF files.
-This project is designed to handle specific data extraction tasks, such as extracting tables or summaries, and exporting the results to Excel.
+This project is designed to handle specific data extraction tasks, such as extracting tables,particular data or summaries, and exporting the results to Excel.

 ## Features